 Annual Expense of the company / 365 Days * Working Capital Cycle.

-In above calculation assumption is made that annual expense of the company is evenly spread through out the year.
+In the above calculation, the assumption is made that the annual expense of the company is evenly spread throughout the year.

-It can be used as performance indicators.
-Lower the days working capital better is the performance in terms of a firm’s ability to manage working capital.
-As quoted above, in some companies, this metric comes out as a negative figure also, like Amazon.
+It can be used as a performance indicator.
+Lowering the days working capital better is the performance in terms of a firm’s ability to manage working capital.
+As quoted above, this metric comes out as a negative figure in some companies, like Amazon.

 Why is Working Capital Important?

-Why is working capital a very talked about term?
-And why do organizations throw a lot of importance to its management?
+Why is working capital a very talked-about term?
+And why do organizations throw a lot of importance to their management?
 Look at the excerpt from the book Financial Management by Brigham.

-After reading this, you can dedicate the variation in DWC to a different operating environment of different industries.
+After reading this, you can dedicate the variation in DWC to different operating environments of different industries.
 You will find huge variations within industries also.
-Just read following:
+Just read the following:

-Hope, this will clearly make us realize the importance of management of working capital.
+I hope this will make us realize the importance of the management of working capital.

 Objective of Working Capital Management